Small elementary school classes

 - Class size reduction efforts appear more likely to have positive impact when accompanied by teaching techniques specially designed for smaller classes

 Keys to successful implementation

 - Reduce class sizes to between 15 and 19 students; studies have proved this size range to be the most effective in improving student learning.

 - Implement small class sizes early and continue to implement small classes as students progress through grade school.

 - Implement a rigorous curriculum and after school programs in order to accelerate the positive effects of smaller class sizes.

 - Facility constraints often hamper efforts to reduce class sizes.
 Maximize space in existing buildings, potentially by remodeling existing school buildings to contain a greater number of small rooms.

-- Provide English Language Learning and special education programming within the small-class context rather than pulling students out of class.
+- Provide English Language Learning and special education programming within a small-class context rather than pulling students out of class.